 Learning something new daily helps me to grow and thrive.
 Whether in a project, on my own, in a conversation, in a community.
 It is not necessarily work-related most of the time, something of interest or fun.
-It could be learning more about a city, a life place, an exhibition, or a new artefact to be inspired and to nurture my curiosity.
+It could be learning more about a city, a living place, an exhibition, or a new artefact to inspire and nurture my curiosity.

-I do bring newness because I have a personalized modern learning mindset, skillset and toolset of analogue and digital tools.
-In that way, I can keep-up fast and easily with my industry, profession and interests continuously.
-I do so outside them, too.
+I bring newness because I have a personalized modern learning mindset, skillset, and analogue and digital tools.
+In that way, I can keep up fast and easily with my industry, profession and interests continuously.
+But, of course, I do so outside them, too.

 I use daily:

-I subscribe to podcasts to track what’s happening in topics of interests such workplace learning, self-efficacy, work and learning futures, news on gastronomy, artful, professional and technological places to explore in Paris, community management, curious creatives.
+I subscribe to podcasts to track what’s happening in topics of interest such as workplace learning, self-efficacy, work and learning futures, news on gastronomy, artful, professional and technological places to explore in Paris, community management, curious creatives.

-Twitter lists – mines created publicly and privately as well as those from interesting people – to dive deep what is interesting for people and organizations in a specific industry or topic, in a country or from a global community.
+Twitter lists – mines created publicly and privately and those from interesting people – dive deep into what is interesting for people and organizations in a specific industry or topic, in a country or from a global community.

 Youtube channels or playlists to keep up with game-changing ideas and initiatives.

 Last but not least, I read a few slow journalism prints to go slow and deep on a topic.